stipsan/slagskip/README.md

 # FAQ

+## Why is (https://epic.vg) loading faster than lightning?

+It's thanks to Herokus' Standard 1x dynos and CloudFlare's CDN combined with very agressive caching on all layers of the stack.
+I'll share all the details later on Medium.

 ## How do I get started hacking away at this?

 Assuming you've already got redis setup and running on your localhost, it's this easy: